 As soon as your baby is born, he can most probably be given straight to you so you can meet and get to know your baby.
 Your midwife will make her observational checks on your baby, to make sure he is in good health but that doesn’t need to interrupt your skin-to-skin cuddles.

-What does your new baby need?
+What does a new baby need?

 *You – she will recognise and be soothed by you.